Magnon spin capacitor

-The DC response, where the capacitor is initially uncharged and at $t=0$ an external spin bias is applied, is given by $ \II(t) = \frac{V_e}{2\RI}e^{-t/\tau}$, where $\tau\equiv 2\RI\, C$ is the time constant of this system, also known as the RC time \footnote{We made use of the fact that if $2\RI/\RT\ll1$ we have that $1/2\RI+1/\RT\approx1/2\RI$.}.
-Since the magnon capacitance can switch sign between the parallel and antiparallel configuration, $\tau$ can have either sign and thus the magnon current can increase exponentially---which ultimately will reverse the magnetization, unless it is limited by non-linear interactions.
-The AC response is a high-pass filter, $\II(\omega) = \frac{iC \omega}{1 - \tau \omega}V_e(\omega)$, with cutoff frequency $\omega_c \equiv \tau^{-1}$ and associated frequency-dependent phase shift $\tan\phi \equiv (\omega \tau)^{-1}$.
-It is however not possible to convert this into a low-pass filter by taking the output as the voltage over the capacitor, as is common in electrical circuits.
+In this work we propose the simplest RC-circuit which can be built with the magnon spin capacitor, where an additional resistor with resistance $R$ is placed in series with the spin capacitor to realize an RC-circuit.
+We then obtain for the DC response, with the capacitor initially uncharged and at $t=0$ an external spin bias is applied, $ \II(t) = \frac{V_e}{R}e^{-t/\tau}$, where $\tau\equiv RC$ is the time constant of this system, also known as the RC time.
+Since the magnon capacitance can switch sign between the parallel and antiparallel configuration, $\tau$ can have either sign and thus the magnon current can increase exponentially---reversing the magnetization, unless it is limited by non-linear interactions.
+The AC response is a high-pass filter, $\II(\omega) = \frac1R \frac{i \tau \omega}{1 + i\tau \omega}V_e(\omega)$, with cutoff frequency $\omega_c \equiv \tau^{-1}$ and associated frequency-dependent phase shift $\tan\phi \equiv (\omega \tau)^{-1}$.